SolidRun/imx8dxl_build/README.md

 1. Connect the serial console to the computer, and open it.
 2. Connect the first USB-OTG port via a type A to type A cable to the computer.
 3. Acquire the full path to the uuu command (e.g. `C:\Users\Josua\Desktop\uuu.exe`) or copy it into the imx8dxl_build folder.
-4. From a CLI at the root of imx8dxl_build folder, Instruct NXPs `uuu` command to execute the flash-emmc.uuu script, to write `images/emmc.img` to the eMMC:
+4. From a CLI at the root of imx8dxl_build folder, Instruct NXPs `uuu` command to execute the flash-emmc.uuu script, to write `images/emmc.img` and `images/uboot.bin` to the eMMC:
    `[path-to-]uuu flash-emmc.uuu`
 5. Connect to power, or reset the device.
 6. The serial console should now provide access to the early boot log, and indicate writing to the eMMC: